zs6stn/zs6stn.github.io/_committee/zs6jgp.md

 2016

 ### How you started
-Signed up not knowing anything about the hobby
+Spur-of-the-moment signed up for the RAE

 ### Most Memorable Contact
 Georgia USA, 13000+ km on a home made antenna